 The thought of having a business is admirable, no doubt about that.
 But coming up with business ideas can prove to be a challenge for some aspiring entrepreneurs.
-Although other factors may come into play, for this post, ignore them for now and focus on creating a list of ideas you can narrow down to a suitable one.
+For that reason, I’ve laid down a method of finding suitable ideas real quick.

 Finding a business idea

-You may think of it, and your mind can go completely blank.
-For those ideas that come up, sometimes they wrap your career.
-If not, they somehow link to what you see others doing.
-Is that so?
-Perhaps that’s not what you look forward to achieving if you have a creative mind.
+Your mind can go completely blank when you think of it.
+For those ideas that come up sometimes they wrap your career and if not, they somehow link to what you see others doing.
+I bet that’s not what you look forward to achieving if you’re looking for creative ideas.

 Identifying a business opportunity

 Everyone does it daily in their waking life.
 In most cases, subconsciously.
-All the problems, big or small, can be filtered to a business idea.
-Bear in mind; a problem is not necessarily something negative; a desire to fulfil an interest falls within this category too (think business-wise).
+All the problems big or small, can be filtered to a business idea.
+Bear in mind; a problem is not necessarily something negative; a desire to fulfil an interest falls within this category too business-wise.
 While on that note,

 In business, you often think of buying and selling, delivering a service and receiving an income.
 Those are the activities that construct a company.
 Otherwise, no business would exist without them.
 So, as you feel the need to purchase a solution of any kind, the person who sells an answer to you saw an opportunity and turned it into the business.